 I purchased my first business, a retail surf shop as a 16 year old high school student (~12 years ago now).
 No, I wasn’t a trust fund kid, and didn’t get a handout from my mum or dad.
 I did it through hard work and sacrifice.
 Here’s how…..

 I started working when I was 11.
 I had multiple paper runs and saved every dollar I earned.
-When I was 12 I taught myself how to invest on the stock market.
+When I was 12 I taught myself how to invest on the stock market and found a way to get comisión del 0% sobre las acciones (0% commission on the shares) I bought.
 This was before apps like Robinhood so I was investing $500 per company (all my money at the time) and self-taught myself both fundamental and technical trading analysis.
+Nowadays the stock market looks a little different, especially with the cryptocurrency angle, with people constantly searching for how they can start with these cryptocurrencies/jak zaczac z kryptowalutami so they can get on the investment ladder and start earning money.

 The catch?
 I had to work Saturday and Sunday, plus an afternoon or two mid-week.
 This combined with my paper runs meant I often earned $500 per week or more.